kehantan/labbook/docs/buffers_solutions/pmsf.rst

 #.
 Filter with syringe filter (0.22 um).
 #.
 Label and store in freezer (-20 :math:`^{\circ}`\ C).

-* It is best to prepare PMSF before use.
+* It is best to prepare PMSF before use as it could take some time for the crystals to dissolve completely.
-* If store, store in freezer (-20 :math:`^{\circ}`\ C).
+* Store in freezer (-20 :math:`^{\circ}`\ C).
 * While the PMSF starts to thaw from freeze, there will be small crystals floating around.
-Let the PMSF reach room temperature and the crystals will reduce.
+Let the PMSF reach room temperature and the crystals will reduce or dissolve completely again.